RobinTPotter/Ceyboard/design/readme.md

 ## design

-cardboard cerial box
+cardboard cerial box keyboard.

-"ply" means layers which are superglued together
+this is the 3rd homemade keyboard instrument. first was made from famous purple supermarket loyalty cards, the second, cardboard was flimsier and abandoned.

 # picture

 ![render](./render.png)
 ![complete render](./complete_render.png)

+units are centimetres when it was made in real life.

+when making, an obsessive amount of 1cm lengths were measured with a steel ruler and a biro and cut to size.

+one finds a rhythm.

+around the supports were wound rubber hair braiding bands. went with 3 winds but if 2 works all the better, it only needs to bring the key back to horizontal after pressing.

 # keys c to e

+"ply" means layers which are superglued together

 - Key (1.0, 3.0) 5ply x 5
 - Support (1.0, 1.5) 5ply x 5